Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: Mary Poppins

-The twins forgetting how to talk to animals as they turn into one.
+The twins forgetting how to talk to animals when they both turn one year old.

 Every time Mary Poppins leaves the Banks family, especially when she leaves the children mementos and reminds them that nothing lasts forever.
 P.L.
 Travers claimed that even she cried when Mary Poppins left the Banks children for good in Mary Poppins Opens the Door.